Whether you agree or not, you ALREADY have a personal brand.

 - If you are a business coach, you may specialize in either helping executives of Fortune 500 companies, or you may want to work with such social startups which have raised series B funding.

-- In our case, our company Digital Marketing ROI specializes in generating 6-7 figure revenue for startups only through SEO and content marketing.
-We are very focused on this, and despite being offered projects in other domains, these are the only two areas that we are focused on.
+- In our case, our company Digital Marketing ROI specializes in generating 6-7 figure revenue for startups only through SEO, Content Marketing, and Digital PR.
+Despite being offered projects in other domains, this is what we are focused on.

 When you focus on a niche and provide your readers with valid information about it, you will have more opportunities flowing in, and you will also be regarded as an authority figure in that field.
 So, the more specialized you are in a particular area, the more volume of trade you will attract.